Vyral/base-template/_posts/2019-11-18-community-spotlight-bootstrap-coffee-roasters.md

 If you want to learn more about Bootstrap Coffee Roasters, feel free to check out the video above\!
 Otherwise, you can also **visit their website, [https://www.bootstrapcoffeeroasters.com/](https://www.bootstrapcoffeeroasters.com/){: target="_blank"}, for their hours, menu, and other information.**

-And, as always, if you have any other questions about real estate, please don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.
+And, as always, if you have any other questions about real estate, please don’t hesitate to give us a call or send us an email.
+We look forward to hearing from you soon.